 We take the plunge.
 We commit to abandoning the rental shoes, investing in a harness, and perhaps even purchasing our first set of nuts or ‘draws.
-We watch First Ascent, Progression, and every Dosage film we can get our hands on.
+We watch Free Solo, Valley Uprising, and Meru.
 We deem ourselves ready to join the climbing tribe.

 But in the lead-up to this quinceanera-like progression, many of us fret:

 Are we worthy?
 Are we legit enough?
 Do we deserve to claim this noble title?

 In this internal assessment, a mix of climbing’s history and the illusionary portrayals of life on social media have trained us to compare our merit to the skills of the strongest who surround us, to the “coreness” of dedicated dirtbags we’ve heard tales about, and to the destination tick lists of those with decades under their belt.
 Like an equation, our status as a climber seems to hinge upon our proximity to achieving these criteria.

 Yet for many—if not most of us—reaching these widely celebrated markers may feel like a distant if not completely impossible goal … or, perhaps, an entirely undesirable one.

 Does this make us any less of a climber?

 Are these really the standards by which we should define membership in our ever-growing community?